Is Technology Taking Over Our Lives?

 After seeing the Chinese study on Internet addiction, Professor Greenfield has called for more research to be done.

 It’s not just in the home we have to be concerned.
 Our working lives are also affected as they are more reliant on digital technologies; being always “connected” for many means the inability to ever switch off from work.

 I know I am bad for that as I work from home and am always checking my e-mails even after I have finished work.
-I find having a smart phone makes it so easy to but mean I find it hard to switch off.
+I find having a smart phone makes it so easy to do this but I find it hard to switch off at times.

 40% of adults and 60% of teenagers own a smartphone, which are more like a hand held computer not a phone.
 Tonight did a survey of 2000 people and 62% of those questioned believed that technology has changed their life for the better.